Rancho Deluxe: Plot

 Jack and Cecil are feeling cocky, so much so that when Burt and Curt figure out that they must be the rustlers, Jack and Cecil bribe them into a scheme to steal a semi-truck full of John Brown's cattle.

-Curt, however, has fallen head over heels in love with the luscious Laura, even though she still mistakenly calls him Burt.
+Curt has fallen head over heels in love with the luscious Laura, even though she still mistakenly calls him Burt.
 She is nowhere near as innocent as she seems, as she proves in a sexual encounter in the woods.
 Burt intends to use his rustling profits to take an expensive vacation in Mexico, but Curt has chosen to propose marriage to Laura.

-Henry Beige's seeming ineptitude and lack of interest in identifying the rustlers is infuriating to Brown, who angrily fires him.
+Henry's seeming ineptitude and lack of interest in identifying the rustlers is infuriating to Brown, who angrily fires him.
 A distressed Laura explains to Curt that she needs to take care of her uncle and therefore will be leaving with him, unable to marry Curt.
 Curt decides to help Henry catch the rustlers instead.
-Henry proceeds to do exactly that, making a show of it before the town's citizens.
+Henry proceeds to do that, making a show of it before the town's citizens.
 Burt and Curt are also arrested, Curt coming to realize that Laura's sweetness and love for him were all an act.

-Henry Beige comes to Brown to say goodbye, nonchalantly accepting his payment because he says he's in it simply for the sport.
+Henry comes to Brown to say goodbye, nonchalantly accepting his payment because he says he's in it simply for the sport.
 Brown can see now that Henry is shrewd, not doddering at all, and Laura is a sexy, all-business woman, not innocent in any way.

-Jack and Cecil end up sent to the Montana State Prison Ranch at Deer Lodge, presumably the same prison where Henry Beige served time in his youth.
+Jack and Cecil end up sent to the Montana State Prison Ranch at Deer Lodge, presumably the same prison where Henry served time in his youth.
 They spend their days on horseback, seemingly no more or less bored than they had been before.
 The final scene shows the two rustlers riding under a sign reading "Rancho Deluxe".